 Zones less than 270sqft but compatible with all room sizes

-Many still think quite incorrectly that underfloor heating is more expensive than radiators – a luxury that it is not accessible to everyone.
-Floor heating can be installed from small rooms to very large projects and it brings you cost-savings on your energy bills making it affordable luxury, suitable for every project.
+Many still think (quite incorrectly) that underfloor heating is more expensive than radiators – a luxury that it is not accessible to everyone.
+Floor heating can be installed in both small rooms and very large projects and it brings you cost-savings on your energy bills making it affordable luxury, suitable for every project.

-Warmup underfloor heating heats up in minutes and runs at much lower temperatures (26-29°C) than radiators that typically need to be heated up to 65-75°C to reach your ideal comfort temperature in a room.
+Warmup underfloor heating heats up significantly quicker than radiators due to the fact that less heat is required to bring the room to your comfort temperature (26-29 degrees).
+Radiators need to be heated to 65-75 degrees to achieve the same goal.
 This is because underfloor, or in other words radiant heating produces radiant heat that emits evenly across the floor making you feel comfortable in an instant, does not overheat a room which leads to wasting energy, and minimises heat loss.